Q-Balls Meet Fuzzballs: Non-BPS Microstate Geometries: Results

+Naively, such behavior would suggest that supersymmetry is broken, but such a conclusion is only valid for purely scalar and metric excitations.
+The non-trivial Maxwell fields modify the BPS conditions and this may allow supersymmetry to survive.

-One can see from Fig.~\ref{fig:mu-minus-plots} that $\mu_-$ not only vanishes at $\beta =0$ (the superstratum solution) but also vanishes at\footnote{We computed this to eleventh order in perturbation theory and obtained $\beta \approx -0.12500000000054966$ and made the obvious choice.} $\beta = -\frac{1}{8}$.
-This brings us to a new potentially supersymmetric locus.
+Independent of the possible supersymmetry at general values of $\beta$, one can see from Fig.~\ref{fig:mu-minus-plots} that $\mu_-$ not only vanishes at $\beta =0$ (the superstratum solution) but also vanishes at\footnote{We computed this to eleventh order in perturbation theory and obtained $\beta \approx -0.12500000000054966$ and made the obvious choice.} $\beta = -\frac{1}{8}$, $\alpha=1$.
+This lies on the special locus, (\ref{special_locus}), and we now investigate this locus in detail.